DLR-RM/rafcon-task-planner-plugin/examples/restaurant_tutorial/restaurant_tutorial.md

 ![Restaurant_example_plugin_conf](doc/Rafcon_rtpp_configuration.png "Plugin Configuration")

 If we hit the "Generate State machine" button now, the planner will try to solve the scenario.
-Afterwards the found plan will be used to create a state machine, which has the same name as your problem in the facts.pddl.
-When you see it now, it looks a bit... messed up.
+Afterwards the found plan will be used to create a state machine.
 ![Restaurant_example_state_machine](doc/Rtpp_restaurant_statemachine.png "Restaurant State machine")

-To beautify the state machine you can use the Auto layout plugin, or you leave it that way and just execute it.
-The console output should look like below, as you can see Alice is getting her pizzaǃ
+If we execute the state machine now, the console output should look like below, as you can see Alice is getting her pizzaǃ
 ```consoleOutput
 INFO - Go to: james is moving to table
 INFO - Order: alice is ordering pizza from james